 Back to the Navua River, another thrilling way to discover its breathtaking tropical landscapes and villages is on a jet boat tour.
 Trips with Discover Fiji Tours stop off at one of many waterfalls for a swim, as well as at a local village.
 Find out more about Discover Fiji Tours on Viator and Tripadvisor.

 Location: Pacific Harbour, Viti Levu.
-Find out more activities nearby in the 10 Must-Dos on the Pacific Harbour & Beqa.
+Find out more activities nearby in the 15 Best Things to Do in the Pacific Harbour & Beqa.